El Yunque (organization): El Yunque in Spain

-In 2014, a Spanish judge declared there was possibly evidence to show a relationship between members of the association HazteOir (HO) and El Yunque.
+The third was brought by Hazte Oir, on behalf of the Spanish Episcopal Conference, against Fernando López Luengos, a clergyman who edited the clerical newspaper El Transparente de la Catedral de Toledo.
+In May 2014, a Madrilenian judge declared there was possibly evidence to show a relationship between members of the association HazteOir (HO) and El Yunque.
 However, she could not say with certainty that such an organization exists.
 It has also been linked to CitizenGO, a foundation created by HazteOir.
 (HO was later subsumed under CitizenGO.)
+In 2021, the foundation of conservative TV news channel 7NN was linked to El Yunque via the Francisco Franco National Foundation and Vox.